A phase transition and critical phenomenon for the two-dimensional random field Ising model: Outline of the proof

 \subsection{Proof of Theorem~\ref{thm-critical-temperature-small-perturbation}}

-In \cite{BS22}, it was proved that when $ \eps=N^{-7/8}$, the partition function for the RFIM converges to some non-trivial limit with a proper scaling.
-Using similar ideas with more delicate estimates, we will prove that when $\eps\ll N^{-7/8}$, the partition function for the Ising model without disorder and the partition function for the RFIM with the external field $\epsilon h$ are typically within a multiplicative constant factor.
-By independence, it is clear that the partition function for the disagreement Ising model, denoted as $\mathcal {\bar Z}_{G, h}^{\xi+/\xi-}$, is just the product of the respective partition functions, i.e., Here, we recall our convention on the notations and superscripts as in Section~\ref{sect:extended-Ising} after \eqref{eq:Wdef}.
+In \cite{BS22}, it was proved that when $ \eps=N^{-7/8}$, the partition function {of} the RFIM converges to some non-trivial limit with a proper scaling.
+Using similar ideas with more delicate estimates, we will prove that when $\eps\ll N^{-7/8}$, the spin averages at the origin for the Ising models without disorder and with the external field $\epsilon h$ are typically close to each other.
+To this end, we note a simple fact which will be used in the analysis without further notice: by independence, the partition function of the disagreement Ising model, denoted as $\mathcal {\bar Z}_{G, h}^{\xi+/\xi-}$, is just the product of the respective partition functions, i.e., Here, we recall our convention on notations and superscripts as in Section~\ref{sect:extended-Ising} after \eqref{eq:Wdef}.

-To begin with, by \cite[Lemma 2.1]{AHP20} the partition function of the extended Ising measure equals to that of the Ising measure, i.e. $\bar\cZ_{G,h}^{\xi^+}=\cZ_{G,h}^{\xi^+}$.
-We expand the ratio between the partition functions with and without disorder as follows:
+{ We first expand the ratio between the partition functions with and without disorder as follows:}

 We remark that in the last equality, we dropped the bars on $\bar\sigma$ because the restriction of the extended Ising measure on vertices is the same as the Ising measure.
+In addition, in the above we have written $\varepsilon=\frac{1}{{T_c}}\eps$.
+Although it may appear to be disadvantageous that the notation $\epsilon$ and $\varepsilon$ look somewhat similar, we made such choice on {the} notation to emphasize our point that in our proof it is not at all material to change $\epsilon$ up to a constant factor.
+Finally, in the above products (as well as similar products below), it may make more sense to multiply over $v\in \Lambda_{N-1}$, and we chose to write $v\in \Lambda_N$ for notation clarity since it is also correct.

 Similarly, we can get an expansion of the boundary influence as follows: